 What to Include on a Construction Invoice

-- Your business name and contractor license number (required in most jurisdictions)
+- Your business name and contractor license number — required in most jurisdictions and can affect your right to lien

-- Your contact details — address, phone, email
+- Your contact details — business address, phone, and email

-- Project description — job name, location, contract reference
+- Project description — job name, scope summary, and location

-- Labor costs — crew hours, trades, and hourly rates
+- Labor costs — each trade listed separately with hours worked and hourly rate

-- Materials costs — itemized, with markup if applicable
+- Materials costs — itemized at cost, with markup shown as a separate line

-- Subcontractor costs — clearly identified with your markup
+- Subcontractor costs — each sub listed separately, with your GC markup if applicable

-- Progress billing reference — which stage or percentage this invoice covers
+- Progress billing reference — which claim number, milestone, and percentage of contract this covers

 Construction Invoice — Example Line Items